As of today's writing, October 1, 2019, I have never heard any of the

 As I have said, Trump's sadism is the best explanation for such a policy.

-• At one point in March of 2019, and maybe before and maybe still, Trump
+• At one point in March of 2019, and maybe before, Trump

 be shot in the legs "to slow them down."
 People, not rabid coyotes or